Below are some of the most Frequently Asked Questions I've received over the years. If you cannot find your answers here, feel free to contact us.

 My mom made my Halloween costumes right in front of me when I was young and entered me in costume contests, which I occasionally won.
 That got me interested in costuming very early.
 I made my first costume, Batman, on my own around age 14, but I only did prop/costume work very rarely until around 2004 when I received my first commission.

 I do not make costumes that have been made so prolifically.
 These costumes already exist in the world, and there are very fine and detailed versions of these costumes already available.
 For these reasons, I do not feel the need.
-For me, this includes costumes like Boba, Jango, Biker Scouts, Royal Guards, Snow Troopers, or Master Chief.
+For me, this includes costumes like Boba, Jango, Biker Scouts, Royal Guards, Snow Troopers, Iron Man, or Master Chief.

 My armor is not designed for safety.
 It is designed to look good.
 You could modify most costume pieces for paintball or airsoft, but I take no responsibility for injuries given or received while wearing my costume pieces.